peterasorensen/blog/_posts/2025-05-18-no-phone-sundays.md

 I guess part of why this feels so therapeutic to me is that I have an **addictive personality**; I get fixated on things easily, and am impulsive in my daily decisions.
 And my phone is no exception to that.

+This sucks because distractions are bigger obstacles, but it can also be a blessing because the hyperfixation cuts both ways — both for distractions and for real work.
 Some people just call this ADHD (I technically was diagnosed).
 But:

 1. *I hate that this country feels the need to throw a disorder title on everything*, and
 2. Having ADHD is synonymous with “You take Adderall,” which I don’t — and think a lot less people should.